 In Syria, U.S. Military Says Fight Will Continue Against ISIS

-At a military base in Hasakah province in northeastern Syria, a speeding Bradley armored fighting vehicle churns up sand as it speeds past a TV camera, an American flag flying behind its turret.
+At a military base in Hasakah province in northeastern Syria, a Bradley armored fighting vehicle churns up sand as it speeds past a TV camera, an American flag flying behind its turret.

-The Bradley vehicle, airlifted in from Kuwait, was demonstrated for a small group of journalists, the first group of reporters taken by the U.S. military to Syria since President Trump announced late last month that he would leave troops there to protect oil installations.
+The Bradley, airlifted in from Kuwait, was demonstrated for a small group of journalists, the first group of reporters taken by the U.S. military to Syria since President Trump announced late last month that he would leave troops there to protect oil installations.

-The mechanized National Guard brigade combat team that's tasked with protecting infrastructure has been in Syria for a little over a week now, a key part of the U.S. military's repositioning of forces.
-While Pentagon officials will not put an exact figure on the number of troops expected to remain in Syria, they have said it will likely be a few hundred less than the roughly 1,000 troops deployed there before October.
+The mechanized National Guard brigade combat team that is tasked with protecting infrastructure has been in Syria for a little over a week now, a key part of the U.S. military's repositioning of forces.
+While Pentagon officials will not put an exact figure on the number of troops expected to remain in Syria, they have said it is likely to be a few hundred fewer than the roughly 1,000 troops deployed there before October.

 The policy changes have shaken up an already volatile region and severely tested the relationship between the U.S. and the Kurdish-led Syrian Democratic Forces, one of Washington's closest allies in the fight against ISIS.